isabel-hovdahl/starter-hugo-academic2/content/publication/patent-protection-and-the-transition-to-clean-technology/index.md

 ---
-title: Patent Protection and the Transition to Clean Technology
+title: Patent Protection and the Transition to Clean Technology *Under review*
 publication_types:
   - "3"
 authors:
-  - with Maria Alsina-Pujols, person2 and person3 <b>Under reivew</b>
+  - with Maria Alsina-Pujols, person2 and person3
 abstract: "It has proven to be a challenging task for policymakers to implement sufficiently high carbon taxes and public funding of research to induce the transition to clean technology.
 This calls for the exploration of alternative